apstamp45/gpt-tool/README.md

 - Add method to save chats to file (DONE?)
 - If possible, colorize text to differentiate ChatGPT's and your text (DONE)
 - Make multiple undo's possible.
+(Perfectly flawless!
+I hope.)
 - Catch errors such as internet issues and API key errors. (hopefully done)
 - Make a function to clear the chat.
 (Added TWO)
 - Make config file available.